 Aggregate hours are the total hours for which employees are paid.

 The concept of aggregate hours differs from those of scheduled hours and hours worked.
 For the reference pay period, aggregate hours include all hours worked (including overtime hours), hours paid for standby or reporting time, and equivalent hours for which employees received pay directly from the employer for sick leave, holidays, vacations, and other leave.
 Overtime and other premium pay hours are not converted to straight-time equivalent hours.

 Aggregate hours are reported for both AE and PE.

-Aggregate payroll include the total regular pay earned by employees during the reference pay period.
+Aggregate payroll includes the total regular pay earned by employees during the reference pay period.
 Aggregate payroll refers to the total amount of money earned by full- and part-time employees who received pay for any part of the pay period that includes the 12th day of the month.
 The payroll is reported before deductions of any kind, such as those for old-age and unemployment insurance, group insurance, withholding tax, bonds, or union dues; also included are overtime pay, holiday and vacation pay, sick leave paid directly by the employer, and commissions paid at least monthly.
-Bonuses (unless earned and paid regularly each pay period), other pay not earned in the pay period reported (such as retroactive pay), and the value of free rent, fuel, meals, or other payment in kind are excluded.
+Bonuses (unless earned and paid regularly each pay period), other pay not earned in the pay period reported (such as retroactive pay), and the following are excluded are value of free rent, fuel, meals, or other payment in kind.
 Employee benefits (such as health and other types of insurance, contributions to retirement, and so forth) paid by the employer also are excluded.